 Personally, I have had a towel shall we kindly say borrowed from the side of a swimming pool, never to be seen again….
 I am trusting no one will dare borrow my unique towel.
 I’m tempted to edge all my towels whether they are fraying or not!
 If you love using fabric scraps check out my fabric scrap clutch tutorial.
-Alternatively there are lots of ideas on All Free Sewing.
+Or if you are on a repairing spree these posts may appeal:-

 What can you make do and mend at the beginning of zero waste week?